iammrbrown/BLUE/major_projects/Micromouse_2024/INFO.md

 ## To do:

-Main obstacle of the idea are the specific in bitmap representation between MS Paint and other software.
-Digressions in things like header encoding or color representation could glitch the image interpretation in all stages.
+Implementation of a grapical representation of a labirynth in memory for bugtesting purposes.

-*Last edited: 27/03/2024*
+*Last edited: 01/04/2024*